From wine tasting to watching surfing legends shred some waves, to seeing lots of natural beauty, here are the best things to do in Margaret River!

 - Address: 8063 Bussell Hwy, Metricup WA 6280

-Located a short drive out of town, stop by and visit the Margaret River Chocolate Company’s original factory that was opened in 1999.
+Located a short drive out of town, stop by the Margaret River Chocolate Company original factory that was opened in 1999.

-It remains one of the most popular things to see in Margaret River with a delectable range of chocolate products with free entry and free tastings.
+Also called the Margaret River Chocolate Factory, this remains one of the best things to see in Western Australia with a delectable range of chocolate products with free entry and free tastings.

 The factory even has viewing windows to see the products being made.
-It’s a great place to buy some delicious souvenirs to take home with you!
+It’s a great place to buy a delicious sweet treat to take home with you!